CoderGarm/spacebattle/README.md

 ## State

-This is in a very early stage which I would describe as pre-alpha.<br />
+This is in a very early stage which I would describe as pre-alpha.
-Just register, log in and take a tour.<br />
+Just register, log in and take a tour.
 Ideally you write a comment in the internal forum to address an issue ;)

-It can be accessed via http://65.109.16.233/ <br />
+It can be accessed via https://www.battleforhonor.de
 And yeah, currently it's plain http without the s.
 Don't share secrets!

 ## Impressions